tanersener/mobile-ffmpeg/README.md

 ### 3. FFmpeg Support
 This repository branch contains FFmpeg version 4.0.1 patched according to `http://ffmpeg.org/pipermail/ffmpeg-devel/2018-April/229129.html` with support for the following external libraries.
-Cross-compiling instructions for all of them, including FFmpeg, can be found under the `build` folder.
+Cross-compile instructions for all of them can be found under the scripts inside `build` folder.
 - fontconfig
 - freetype
 - fribidi